-Remember my Changing Your Mindset post a while back on developing the mindset and motivation to organizing your home?
+Remember my Changing Your Mindset post a while back on developing the mindset and motivation to organize your home?
 Basements are usually our “catch-all” storage room, they are full of stuff.
 Lots of stuff-old and new stuff.
 Stuff, stuff, stuff.
-Ok, let’s move on….
+Ok, let’s move on…

 I have a client who wants to organize her entire home.
 That’s her basement in the featured picture.
 I’m very excited to see someone who is psyched to organize their entire house.
 She had a house fire a few weeks ago.
 Her home was full of lots of stuff and she has not organized or weeded it.
 When the fire was put out, the insurance company sent a crew in to box up all of her stuff and store her things in a special storage unit for a few months while her home was being renovated.
 It should take about 6 months to complete the home repairs so that she can move back in.
 And when she does, all of her stuff will come with her and all of it needs weeding and organizing.